edgeworx/docs/content/en/docs/cloud/member.md

 draft: true
 beta: true
 ---
-When you create an account on Darcy Cloud, a _Personal Org_ (organization) is created automatically, with the same name as your username.
+When you create an account on Edgeworx Cloud, a _Personal Org_ (organization) is created automatically, with the same name as your username.
 Thus, the user _Alice_ with username `alice` has a _personal org_ also named `alice`.
 When `alice` creates new projects, those projects are created inside